You are now in the main content area

 Professional Communication

 The Communications Studies module provides students with an overview of how communication, media, public relations, and writing all intersect within the Creative Industries.
-With classes provided by the Professional Communications school, students can expect to garner knowledge and experience applied to public relations, advocacy, writing, and digital communication to utilize in their careers.
+With classes provided by the Professional Communication school, students can expect to garner knowledge and experience applied to public relations, advocacy, writing, and digital communication to utilize in their careers.

 School of Image Arts